MRC response to COVID-19

 The MRC and BBSRC provide strategic support for early vaccine development through the Global Challenges Research Fund Vaccine R&D Networks (£12.4 m), which seek to address gaps in discovery and pre-clinical development of vaccines.

 Later stage development is supported by, the MRC and BBSRC through the DHSC-led £120 m UK Vaccine Network (UKVN).

 The UK Coronavirus Immunology Consortium (UK-CIC) brings together leading immunologists from 17 research institutions to coordinate an agile national research programme to increase our understanding of how the immune system interacts with SARS-CoV-2.
 UK-CIC will receive £8.4 million from UKRI and NIHR.
 The scientists aim to develop better tests to define immunity, to study the body’s immune response to SARS-CoV-2 and to understand why some people suffer from severe life-threatening COVID-19 while others have mild or asymptomatic infections but can still transmit the virus.
 Importantly these studies will determine when and how immunity persists or whether people can become re-infected.
-The results of the UK-CIC can be found here.
+A recent finding from UK-CIC, using data from the Human Cell Atlas showed key differences in immune cells’ response in those who had no symptoms compared to severe symptoms.
+More results of the UK-CIC can be found here.